620 Brooke Road, Glenside

 330 Asbury Avenue, Melrose Park

-Facilities include: Playground, one baseball field converted for soccer, leisure area, covered pavilion, parking area.
+Facilities include: Playground, one softball field converted for soccer, leisure area, covered pavilion, parking area.

 History: Acquired by the Township in two parcels in 1940 and 1948 to provide area residents with recreational opportunities.